nest/nest-simulator/doc/userdoc/contribute/code_review_guidelines.rst

 * In most cases, each pull request needs an OK from the CI platform and at least two reviewers to be merged.
-* The two reviews have to cover the technical side (i.e., if the code does the right thing and is architecturally sane) and the content side (i.e., if the code is scientifically correct and fixes an actual issue).
+* The two reviews have to cover the technical side (i.e., if the code does the right thing and is architecturally sound) and the content side (i.e., if the code is scientifically correct and fixes an actual issue).
 * For changes labeled “not code” or “minor” (e.g., changes in